 This delicate, elegant dish is surprisingly simple to make.
 Adding the crunchy peanuts offsets the soft nature of the sea scallops yet still echoes their buttery flavor.

 "I can't tell you how many times I've made this!" says Ina Garten.
 She recommends having the butcher butterfly the chicken so all you do is grind the thyme, fennel seeds, salt and pepper, mix it with olive oil, and brush it on the chicken.
 When the lemon slices are roasted and caramelized, you can eat them with the chicken.

 Sweet tomatoes, earthy eggplant and a little red pepper for spice make it a hearty dish for any night.
 Normally topped with ricotta salata, this version uses a whipped ricotta to balance the tomato-based sauce with a creamier texture.

 This recipe looks much fancier than the amount of work required to make it.
 Pair it with a protein — like chicken or steak — or serve it on its own for a showstopping vegetarian main.

 This eye-catching, ruby-red pasta is always the star of a party.
 It only takes 20 minutes, including both prep and cook time, and the noodles take on a sweet, earthy flavor from the wine.

-Five ingredients (not including oil, salt and pepper) come together to make this a one-pot meal.
-Serve it with a salad and dinner's complete.
+Five ingredients come together to make this a one-pot meal.
 Making deep gashes into the chicken before roasting not only allows the spices to penetrate more deeply, it also speeds up the cooking.
+Serve it with a salad and dinner is complete.

 Trust us: This luscious lobster linguine is the most decadent display of affection.